 With subscribers increasingly growing frustrated by cable and satellite packages, a flurry of live TV streaming services have launched online in an attempt to offer a cable alternative.
-Dish Network was first to market with Sling TV, followed by a slew of others, including its biggest pay-TV competitor, DirecTV, which launched DirecTV Now in November of 2016.
+Dish Network was first to market with Sling TV, followed by a slew of others, including AT&T, which launched AT&T TV Now — previously known as DirecTV Now — in November of 2016.

-DirecTV Now might have launched later than many of its peers, but the service has caught up quickly.
-It is currently one of the most popular services of its kind, even in the face of competition from Google in the form of YouTube TV and Hulu in the form of, well, Hulu with Live TV.
-While those services aim to provide a new way to watch live TV, DirecTV Now leans toward a more traditional feel, which seems to be working.
+AT&T TV Now might have launched later than many of its peers, but the service has caught up quickly.
+It is currently one of the most popular services of its kind, even in the face of competition from Google in the form of YouTube TV and Hulu in the form of, well, Hulu + Live TV.
+While those services aim to provide a new way to watch live TV, AT&T TV Now leans toward a more traditional feel.

-Is DirecTV Now right for you?
+Is AT&T TV Now right for you?
 We’ve got the answer to all your questions about the live TV streamer below.

-What is DirecTV Now?
+What is AT&T TV Now?

-As with PlayStation Vue, when DirecTV Now first launched, many wondered how customers would respond to something that was so close to the cable and satellite services cord cutters were fleeing.
-Now that the service has gained a foothold, AT&T’s plan with DirecTV Now seems to be paying dividends.
-Unlike Dish Network, DirecTV Now is pulling in enough new customers that it is more than making up for the satellite subscribers it is losing.
+As with PlayStation Vue, when AT&T TV Now first launched, many wondered how customers would respond to something that was so similar to the cable and satellite services cord-cutters were fleeing.
+Now that the service has gained a foothold, AT&T’s plan with AT&T TV Now seems to be paying dividends.
+Unlike Dish Network, AT&T TV Now is pulling in enough new customers that it is more than making up for the satellite subscribers it is losing.

-When it comes to supported devices, DirecTV Now casts a wide net.
-Roku models all the way from the old Roku to the Roku Premier+ and Roku Ultra are supported, alongside the fourth-generation Apple TV and Apple TV 4K.
-The Amazon Fire TV is supported from the second generation on up, including the Fire TV Cube, and this goes for the Fire TV Stick and Amazon Fire TV Edition smart TVs as well.
+When it comes to supported devices, AT&T TV Now casts a wide net.
+Roku models all the way from the old Roku to the Roku Premiere+ and Roku Ultra are supported, alongside the fourth-generation Apple TV and Apple TV 4K.
+The Amazon Fire TV is supported from its second generation on up, including the Fire TV Cube, and this goes for the Fire TV Stick and Amazon Fire TV Edition smart TVs as well.
 Google’s Chromecast and Chromecast TVs are supported as well, with the primary glaring omission being support for Android TV.